 In a second step try to identify their concerns, which should be addressed by the information model.
-This can be supported by the EAM pattern approach, which offers I-Patterns documenting information model fragments based on provenpractices [12], complemented by a description of the used concepts and relationships.
+This can be supported by the EAM pattern approach, which offers I-Patterns documenting information model fragments based on proven-practices [CfIs09], complemented by a description of the used concepts and relationships.
 After the required I-Patterns to address your concerns were selected, you can integrate and adapt them, e.g. by introducing additional attributes, to achieve your company-specific information model.

 The benefit of this approach is that only those concerns are addressed by the information model, which really have to be addressed, leading to smaller and easier to handle models.
-This corresponds to the relevance criteria, proposed by Becker et al. [3] as part of the Guidelines of Modeling (GoM).
-A similar approach is documented in DETAILED ENTERPRISE MODEL in [2].
-This initial core information model can then be extended in a step-wise approach.
+This corresponds to the relevance criteria, proposed by Becker et al. [BRS95] as part of the Guidelines of Modeling (GoM).
+A similar approach is documented in Detailed Enterprise Model in [Amb08].